 only for female candidates.

-Students interested in an internship should consult a) GIPEDI program, b) SURA program, or c) DISA program before sending in an application.
+Students interested in an internship should consult a) Summer Research Fellowship Program (Indian Academy of Sciences), b) GIPEDI program, c) SURA program, or d) DISA program before sending in an application.

 If you are an undergraduate student at IIT Delhi (any Department)